composewell/streaming-benchmarks/README.rst

   real life usage.
 Note that most existing streaming benchmarks use pure code or Identity monad which may produce entirely different results.

+* ``unfoldrM`` is used to generate the stream for two reasons, (1) it is monadic, (2) it reduces the generation overhead so that the actual streaming operation cost is amplified.
+If we use generation from a list there is a significant overhead in the generation itself because of the intermediate list structure.

-* Unless you do some real IO operation, the operation being benchmarked can get completely optimized out in some cases.
+* Unless we perform some real IO operation, the operation being benchmarked can get completely optimized out in some cases.
 We use a random number generation in the IO monad and feed it to the operation being benchmarked to avoid that issue.

 GHC Inlining